tchayen/red-otter/README.md

 If you are working on a web browser, operating system, game engine, a game with AAA-grade UI, Red Otter might be very useful.

+### Intrusive thoughts

+Every browser is essentially a different platform.
+There are differences in how basic HTML elements are implemented, there are literally thousands small quirks in behavior coming from decades of legacy code that needs to be supported.
+If you ever worked on a long-lived web application, you for sure have encountered a lot of code written just to achieve the same behavior on IE, Safari and the rest.
+What if… you could ditch the platform and become the platform?

 > [!IMPORTANT]
 > Red Otter is not meant to be used for creating websites.
 By rendering your own UI and text you prevent users from using screen readers, automatic translations, high-contrast mode etc. Use it only for applications where it is implied that those capabilities are not needed or otherwise would not be available.